 This course aims to address the question of ethics in real estate.
 This discussion-based course dives into the ethical problems REALTORS® face and whether or not ethics can be taught.

-How do I take the additional courses?
+How do I take the additional pre-licensing real estate courses?

 All three courses must be taken in-person in a classroom setting through a provider approved by the Iowa Real Estate Commission (IREC).
 Per Iowa law, the three 12-hour courses must be taken in-person in a classroom, even if you take the 60-hour pre-licensing course online.
 Classes often take place over the course of two days and are offered at various locations across the state of Iowa.
 You can take the courses in any order.